 In most cases Form W-4 need not be sent to either the Internal Revenue Service or the Minnesota Department of Revenue.
-Two exceptions to this rule are: (1) when the employee claims more than ten withholding allowances, and (2) when the employee claims exemption from withholding and his or her wages normally would exceed \$200 per week.
-In these situations the employer must send a copy of the Form W-4 to the Internal Revenue Service and the Department of Revenue.
-In addition the employer should send a copy of the W-4 to the Department of Revenue if the employer believes the employee is not entitled to the number of allowances claimed.

-If the employer is required to send a copy of Form W-4 to the Internal Revenue Service, it should be sent with the quarterly Form 941, along with any written statements from the employee in support of the claims made on Form W-4.
-The copy should also be sent to the Department of Revenue at the address indicated in the Instruction Booklet.
-Employers must complete boxes 8 and 10 on any copies of Form W-4 sent to the IRS and the Minnesota Department of Revenue.
+Three exceptions to this rule for the Department of Revenue are: (1) when the employee claims more than ten withholding allowances, (2) when the employee claims exemption from withholding and his or her wages normally would exceed \$200 per week, and (3) if the employer believes the employee is not entitled to the number of allowances claimed.
+In these cases the employer will send the W-4 along with any eligibility information provided by the employee to the Internal Revenue Service at the address indicated in the W-4 Instructions and to the Minnesota Department of Revenue at the address indicated in the Minnesota Income Tax Withholding Instructions.
+Employers must complete boxes 8 and 10 on any copies of Form W4 sent to either the Internal Revenue Service or the Minnesota Department of Revenue.